harsha-bhat/fuber-cabs/README.md

 type: **GET**

-parameters: lattitude - lattitude of the destination
+parameters: lattitude - lattitude of the destination,
-            longitude - longitude of the destination
+            longitude - longitude of the destination,
             id - Cab ID